New bounds for the Moser-Tardos distribution: Background on the LLL

 The Shearer criterion, while useful theoretically, is difficult to use in practice.
 Often, approximations are used.
-One of the simplest is the asymmetric LLL.
-This states that there is a weighting function $x: \mathcal B \rightarrow [0,1]$, satisfying the condition
+We summarize three of the most common ones here: \begin{proposition} \begin{enumerate} \item (Symmetric LLL) If $\Pr_{\Omega}(B) \leq p$ and $|N(B)| \leq d$ for all $B$, where $e p d \leq 1$, then the Shearer criterion is satisfied and $\mu(B) \leq e p(B)$ for all $B$.